DamoM73/turtle_vid_tute/lesson_4.md

 ## Part 2 Exercise

-In this course, the exercises are the make component of the PRIMM model.
-So work through the following exercises and make your own code.
+In this course, the exercises are the **make** component of the PRIMM model.
+Work through the following exercises and make your own code.

 ### Exercise 4